*Quieten That Generator!*

-I know the lawn mower muffler was designed to be stand alone and let pressure out the other end, and it's probably under more pressure feeding exhaust into the Spark Arrester, But several mechanics have said the muffler should hold up and that adding a little more back pressure won't adversly effect the generator (Other then delimiting the power a smidgen).
+I know the lawn mower muffler was designed to be stand alone and let pressure out the other end, and it's probably under more pressure feeding exhaust into the Spark Arrester, But several professional mechanics have said the muffler will hold up and that adding a little more back pressure won't adversly effect the generator (Other than delimiting the power a smidgen).
 If there's a difference in power, I can't tell it.. it just runs MUCH quieter.

 However, After the Ice Storm, My neighbor came over and said, "I hated you through that Ice Storm"... said, "Why"???
 She said "Because you had lights and heat and we didn't" (I didn't tell her the lights and such were from the Solar Alt Power System, and the generator was only to heat water for showers and run the Dryer and the Girl's hair dryers and stuff)...
 Point being, they heard my generator, so I wanted to make it even quieter (They have bought a genset since then, I helped them pick out a nice Honda and get it wired in to their house).